What is pomalidomide?

 How pomalidomide is given

 Pomalidomide comes in capsules, so you can take it at home.
-Pomalidomide is usually taken with steroids or other cancer drugs.
+You usually have it with other cancer drugs and a steroid.

 This is who we mean when we mention doctor, nurse or pharmacist in this information.